tweag/HaskellR/doc/H-ints.md

 in [r| function(x) x + y_hs ]
 ```

-Unlike all other symbols, any symbol with a `_hs` prefix is by
+Unlike all other symbols, any symbol with a `_hs` suffix is by
 convention interpreted as a reference to a Haskell variable defined
 somewhere in the ambient source code.
 Given any quasiquote, it is
 possible to obtain a full R script, with no holes in it, by *splicing*